 A truly harrowing film, Grave of the Fireflies isn't your average tear-jerker.
 This one is a poignant experience—a profound portrayal of the depths of human savagery and apathy—that will stay with you, deep in your soul, for the rest of your life.

-Isao Takahata does a legendary job in showing that innocent children are the ones who most often find themselves victims of human cruelty.
+Isao Takahata does a legendary job in showing that innocent children are the ones who most often find themselves as victims of human cruelty.
 It's one of the best war films of all time and the most affecting of all the saddest anime movies ever produced.